 Average sunshine hours are almost 13 hours at the beginning of the month, increasing to 14 by the end.
 If you’re a swimmer, it might be too early to hit the beaches but you can be sure of many warm sunny days to soak up the sun on the deck on your ship.

+The weather in May is starting to get warmer as tourists and locals alike begin to soak up the outdoor lifestyle Croatia is famous for.
 During May, the towns and ports are filling up with tourists, restaurants and bars begin to come alive, museums open and extend their hours, and the weather triumphs it all by warming up considerably.

 Average temperatures reach a very pleasant high of around 23°C and reach a low of a very manageable 15°C. The amount of sunshine per day in May is about an average of 14 and a half hours.
 Over the course of May, the amount increases about 1 hour.

 Even with the warmer weather, the average rainfall during May is around 75mm over 10 days, so although it is likely to be generally dry and warm, there is still a risk of showers during your trip.
 We highly recommend that you pack something waterproof just in case.
 The average sea temperature during May is 18°C, so the braver among you may be tempted to head out for a swim – and for those of you who aren’t, the bars are always warm and inviting!